bielikb/UIViewPreview/README.md

-_Matt Thompson's_ beautiful gist for PreviewProvider turned into Swift Package.
+_Mattt's_ beautiful gist to gain SwiftUI previews for your UIViews turned into Swift Package.

 # UIViewPreview Swift Package